TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Who cling faithfully to **"their vision"**, ignoring the industry-wide odds that one-in-three to one-in-ten "great" ideas actually make no positive difference.
 * Who believe that it's possible to write a "detailed Road Map for the next 12 months".
 Sorry to burst your bubble but it's more than likely going to get blown out of the water by reality after about six weeks, max (though it can often only take days).

 To be honest these herberts are the worst of the lot.
+(I have done all of these things and occasionally still do when I let my guard down).

 More than anything else, it's the Product person's job to bring the problem solvers to the problem, and help them understand it.
 When they interject themselves *between* problem and solvers, they do more damage than any of the other nere-do-wells I'm describing here.

 ### Project Managers

 * Who even exist in the first place.
-Managing adventures in the Digital Realm like you would bridge or house-building in the Real World is a sign that you've [missed the point](./Agile_WhatsThePoint.md) at a very fundamental level.
+Managing adventures in the Digital Realm like you would manage bridge or house-building in the Real World is a sign that you've [missed the point](./Agile_WhatsThePoint.md) at a very fundamental level.

+... which brings me to:

 ## Projects not Products

-Refer to Jim Highsmith in this bit
+Producing software with a *project* is a hold-over from the bridge-building days - it just doesn't work in the Digital Realm.
+Did I mention that [it's infinite](Agile_WhatsThePoint.md)?
+This obviously means that *you can go on forever*, which I certainly wouldn't advocate.
+What I would suggest, however, is *not stopping while there's still money on the table*.
+Getting product / market fit and some momentum towards enthusiastic users / customers is *hard* - if you do everything well, you're still only increasing the odds of success from 1 in 10 to 1 in 3.

+So why would you get to that point and say: "well, we've delivered all the features we set out to, so let's disband the team?"
+The fact is that this probably wouldn't happen - very few business people are that stupid, even the ones that are *really uncomfortable* in the Digital Realm.
+Some more money to keep going would fall from the magic tree.

+Oddly, though, even if you've got *nowhere near* fulfilling the promise of whatever grand idea the big boss had three years ago that kicked-off whatever death march you're on - you'll quite often be allowed to continue, even if under a cloud of intense grumpiness.

+So why pretend projects make sense?
+It all comes down to a need to *feel* in command and control, despite the fact that all the up-front planning, business-case creation, budgeting etc tend to have completely the opposite effect.
+The plan goes off the rails pretty much from day one, it becomes obvious to the team that they're marching in the wrong direction, but that's the way the plan says we all have to go, the Project Manager is ticking off our "deliverables" and so on we all march (slowly) towards the delivery of nothing useful.

+It's one of the weirdest, most counter-intuitive ironies of the Digital Realm that to gain control, you pretty much have to give it up.
+Who knew?

 ## Too many meetings about nothing in particular

 This seems to be the thing that's really got under the skin of the programming fraternity when the phrase "Agile is Dead!" is bandied about.
 I believe there to be two main culprits: value-free demos and toothless retrospectives.
+Both of these are caused by *having to stick to a cadence* regardless of all common sense.

 ### Unproductive cadence

-A lot of capital-A-Agile teams insist upon "ceremonies" held at regular times throughout Sprint and release cycles.
-I too have been made to work in this way I agree that it's unproductive.
+A lot of capital-A-Agile teams insist upon "ceremonies\*" held at regular times throughout Sprint and release cycles.
+I too have been made to work in this way and agree that it's unproductive.
 It forces engineers to demonstrate work when they're not ready, or on the flipside, to wait until the next "ceremony" to demonstrate and release work that *is* ready.
+It also results in too many meetings where the extroverts (and believe me, I'm one of those) spout their opinions to high-heaven while everyone else sits in silence (boy am I guilty of this).

+\* If use of the word pompous, nonsensical word "ceremony" isn't evidence that something's gone badly wrong, I don't know what is?

+### Demo all technical - customers conspicuous by absence

+If you're forced to demonstrate something every other Tuesday, engineers bring stuff they don't think is ready, that they have no confidence in.
+Or they'll spend 30 minutes showing everyone a terribly important technical step towards some distant goal or other: "... gasp at my implementation of the 'soup-ladle pattern'" or whatever.
+If any business people have decided to come along, you can *literally hear their eyeballs glaze over* at this point.

-Demonstrations of work that the engineer doesn't think is ready, or that only shows a terribly important technical step towards some distant goal or other, cause a vicious circle.
-Customers come to a couple of demos but quickly decide they're not going to see anything that's valuable to them, so stop coming.
-This results in less feedback to work with, resulting in even less valuable work to demonstrate next time.
-Pretty soon demos are being held between the team and engineers themselves, with never a customer in sight.
+This in turn causes a vicious circle.
+Customers decide they're never going to see anything valuable so stop coming.
+This means less feedback to work with, resulting in even less valuable work to demonstrate next time.
+After three such demos in a row, they're being held between the engineers themselves, with never a customer in sight.

-### Customers conspicuous by absence

-There is no better smell that you're ideas aren't fitting well with the market / user-base than people not showing up to find out more about what you're up to.
+There is no better smell that your ideas don't solve the market's problem than nobody showing up to find out what you're up to.
 Believe me, if you've landed your solution anywhere near the thing that's causing people the most pain, they'll be interested.
-But you have to *listen to them* and find out what their "[struggles](https://www.demandsidesales.com/)" are for this to work.
+But you have to *listen to them* and find out what their "[struggles](https://www.demandsidesales.com/)" are to achieve this.

 ### Continuous improvement as an abstract concept